-- 5. If needed, select the copied Instrumented Function, and modify the values in the available fields.
+- 5. If needed, select the copied Instrumented Function, and modify the values in the available fields. - 6.
+In the upper-right corner of the datasheet, select 🗎.

 The changes made to the Instrumented Function are saved.

 Create a Recommendation

 - 1. Access the Instrumented Function for which you want to create a Recommendation. - 2.
 In the upper-right corner of the page, select